irkri/fruits/README.md

 ```
   $ python setup.py install
 ```
+If you are interested in exploring details of the package, I recommend using poetry and the file [pyproject.toml](pyproject.toml).

 ## Documentation
 The documentation of __FRUITS__ can be created by calling `make html` in the [docs](docs) folder.
 This will need a few dependencies to work.
 Please install the following packages using `pip` or `conda` before executing the `make` command.